heclak/community-a4e-c/README.md

 ## Installation

 Failure to perform these steps will result in DCS World not recognizing the module, inability to use the module, input errors when using the module, or client integrity check failures on multiplayer servers that require them.
 Never install the A-4E-C files directly into your DCS World installation files!
+Installation size is around 1 GB.

 ### STEP 1: Upgrading from an older release